Most strategic marketing projects require a thorough analysis of the competitive landscape.

 Subscribe to Competitors’ Mailing Lists

-While on their website, make sure you subscribe to the e-mail distribution list (if you are allowed to).
-This is a great way to stay updated on their latest new product introductions, promotions, contest and other information they might share.
+While on their website, make sure you subscribe to the e-mail list.
+This is a great way to stay updated on your competitors’ latest new product introductions, promotions, contest and other valuable information they might share.

 Some companies that sell through independent distribution make the registration process very difficult, if not impossible (some require that you have an active account set-up with the company).